OzlemIskender/OzlemIskender/README.md

 - 🔭 &nbsp; I’m currently learning RestAPI projects.
 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
 - 🎓 &nbsp; Graduated Computer Engineering.
-- 💼 &nbsp; Software Engineer @Vodafone
+- 💼 &nbsp; Software Engineer @Virgosol
 - 🌱 &nbsp; Trying to manage backend to Android, iOS apps in an Agile Team
 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.